JamesCC/VMXProxyPy/readme.md

 ## Prebuilt Executable for Windows

-For windows you don't need to install Python, you can use a prebuilt executable, distributed as a zip file.
-Just unzip to a directory in a suitable place.
-Uninstalling just involves deleting the directory.
+For windows you don't need to install Python, you can use a prebuilt executable, distributed as a MSI file (windows installer).
+Just double click to install, and an icon will be placed on your desktop.

-The zip fle can be found on the website, with details of how to run it...
+The installer can be found on the website, with details of how to run it...
 <https://sites.google.com/site/vmxserialremote/vmxproxy>

-The batch files start_proxy.bat, start_proxy_secure.bat, and start_sim.bat are there so that you can start the simulator by double click the relevant file.
+In the installation there are additional batch files that can be used to start the server without the use of the GUI.
+Just double click the relevent batch file.
+Edit them if necessary to change any key settings (such as the serial port).

-Alternatively, you can also run the python script "normally", just install Python 2.7, unzip the zip archive, start a windows console, cd to the directory you create (with this readme.md file) and type...
+Alternatively, you can also run the python script "normally", just install Python 3.6, download VMXProxy from github, start a windows console, cd to the directory you create (with this readme.md file) and type...

-    python VMXProxy --help
+    python -m VMXProxy --help

-Note VMXProxy has a dependency on pyserial - https://pypi.python.org/pypi/pyserial (pyserial-2.7.win32.exe)
+Note VMXProxy has a dependency on pyserial - https://pypi.python.org/pypi/pyserial

 ### Automatic Discovery